hashicorp/terraform-provider-azurerm/website/docs/r/maintenance_assignment_dedicated_host.html.markdown

 The following arguments are supported:

-* `location` - (Required) Specified the supported Azure location where the resource exists.
+* `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.

-* `maintenance_configuration_id` - (Required) Specified the id of Maintenance Configuration Resource.
+* `maintenance_configuration_id` - (Required) Specifies the ID of the Maintenance Configuration Resource.
 Changing this forces a new resource to be created.

-* `dedicated_host_id` - (Required) Specified the Dedicated Host ID where the Maintenance Configuration will be assigned to.
+* `dedicated_host_id` - (Required) Specifies the Dedicated Host ID to which the Maintenance Configuration will be assigned.
 Changing this forces a new resource to be created.

 ## Attributes Reference